yashicagarg50/Real-Time-Weather-Monitoring/Readme.md

 ## 🌟 Key Features
 - **Optimized Data Storage**: MongoDB is configured to store only 6 core weather documents, which are updated every 5 minutes rather than storing new documents.
 This ensures efficient use of storage while keeping the data up-to-date.
 - **Automated Data Refresh**: Weather data refreshes automatically every 5 minutes for continuous real-time accuracy.
+- **Alert**: Alerts are given when temperature increases the threshold temp.
 - **User-Friendly Interface**: A responsive front-end that allows users to search by city for instant weather insights.

 ---